 - This graph shows that from 2001 to 2008, wages are growing faster than CPI inflation.
 Meaning real wages are rising.

-- After 2009, inflation is generally higher than wages, causing negative real wage growth
+- From 2009-2014, inflation is generally higher than wages, causing negative real wage growth

 Real Wages = nominal wages – inflation

 These show that we are experiencing a rare period of negative real wage growth.

 - In July 2010, nominal wages are growing by 2.2%, but, we were experiencing CPI inflation of 3.7%

 - Therefore real wages are effectively falling by 1.5%